jburgy/jburgy.github.io/docs/_posts/2022-05-28-what-is-forth.md

 In conclusion, what did we learn?

 1. Micro-optimizations are silly (but fun)
-1. A [cost model](https://en.wikipedia.org/wiki/Analysis_of_algorithms#Cost_models) for python needs to be more subtle than simply counting instructions
+1. A [cost model](https://en.wikipedia.org/wiki/Analysis_of_algorithms#Cost_models) for Python needs to be more subtle than simply counting instructions